ui5experts/ui5-schemas/README.md

 ## What is UI5 Schemas?

-UI5 Schemas allows you to develop SAPUI5/OpenUI5 XMLViews at a maximum convinience.
-It downloads, upgrades and sets up SAPUI5/OpenUI5 XML schemas for a better development experience in your favourite IDE (if it is not SAP Web IDE ;).
+UI5 Schemas allows you to develop SAPUI5/OpenUI5 XML at a maximum convinience.
+It downloads, upgrades and sets up SAPUI5/OpenUI5 XML schemas for a better development experience in your favourite IDE (if it is WebStorm ;).

 ![](./docs/xml-code-completion.gif)